LevonAronian/The-LENS-Scale/README.md

-The Logical & Editorial Scrutiny Scale (also known as Le critique vedite)
+The Logical & Editorial Narrative Scrutiny Scale(also known as Le Critique vérité)